Article Categories

 PHP

-- Selected Reading
+-

 Get the Full Path of a File in Linux

 Every file and folder in Linux has a path that directs the user to it.
 This path is required for programs and scripts to locate and access files.
 There are various ways to locate the path to a file or folder if you need to.
 We can get a full file path with different commands on a Linux machine.
-In other words, if its arguments were supplied, this command would return the pathnames of the files that would be run in the current context.

 In Linux, there are two different kinds of paths: absolute and relative.
 A forward slash (/) designates the root directory, which is where an absolute path always begins.
-On the other hand, a relative route begins in the current directory.
+On the other hand, a relative path begins in the current directory.

-Using the readlink command
+Using the readlink Command

 Example